f1Analytics/f1Analytics.github.io/_posts/2023-03-16-2023-1-bahrein-race-analysis-and-additional-consideration.md

 > Last year there was a Safety car that sensibly let the asphalt cool down, save everyone's tires and charge the battery for the final rush.

-We clearly see that the problem of the car is tire degradation.
+We clearly see that the problem with the car is tire degradation.
 While in 2022 the car was relatively unknown, we already know a lot about the 2023 car.
 If we consider that the asphalt of Bahrein is the most abrasive of the entire calendar, we can put the Lap Evolution plot of Sainz in perspective.
-Sainz 2023 car, albeit starting second a third stint with a slower pace, managed to keep a really steady pace, synonim that was actively preserving the tires while compromising his race pace (just for example remember Sainz team radio while compaint "I can't go faster.
-Tires won't last")
+Sainz's 2023 car, albeit starting second a third stint with a slower pace, managed to keep a steady pace, a synonym that was actively preserving the tires while compromising his race pace (just for example remember Sainz team radio while complaint “I can’t go faster.
+Tires won’t last”)

 ## Tyre strategy
 ![Alt text](/assets/img/strategy_2023_Bahrein.png)